Call No Man Father

 2. The speaker would no longer be the authority; the word of God would be.

 *Some care must be taken here, however.
 Debate can turn into argument, creating divisions [2 Timothy 2:22-26].
-And even when harmonious debate is mastered, there is the temptation to dwell obscure points – edge conditions in the Law, obscure prophesies, or even Bible codes – while neglecting the important basics of the Christian Way [1 Timothy 1:4-8, Titus 3:8-11].
+And even when harmonious debate is mastered, there is the temptation to dwell on obscure points – edge conditions in the Law, cryptic prophesies, or even Bible codes – while neglecting the important basics of the Christian Way [1 Timothy 1:4-8, Titus 3:8-11].
 That said, I think these dangers are less than the dangers that arrive when intellectuals are bored to the point of leaving or when debate is squashed by following earthly leaders instead of the world of God.